 EPIC also submitted an appendix (“Appendix A”) of several hundred business entities in which the President is, or has been, involved.
 With respect to these entities, EPIC sought:

 On February 8, 2018, the IRS responded to EPIC by letter, agreed to expeditiously process EPIC’s request, and committed to searching for responsive records.

 On April 17, 2018—after the IRS had unlawfully failed to make a final determination on EPIC’s request for fifty working days—EPIC filed suit in the U.S. District Court for the District of Columbia.
 On June 15, 2018, the IRS moved to dismiss EPIC’s suit and attempted to retroactively reverse its agreement to process EPIC’s request.

-There is widespread concern that the President’s private financial interests may conflict with the national interests of the United States and that Mr. Trump may have entered into business relations with the Russian government that aided his presidential campaign.
-There is simply no way to resolve these questions without the release of the President’s tax records.
+There is widespread concern that the former President’s private financial interests may have conflicted (and may still conflict) with the national interests of the United States and the integrity of U.S. democratic institutions.
+There is simply no way to tell without the release of Mr. Trump’s tax records.
 The public has the right to know.

 In addition to this case, EPIC has brought several other FOIA lawsuits concerning the preservation of democratic institutions: EPIC v.
 IRS I (concerning release of the President’s tax returns under § 6103(k)(3)), EPIC v.
 FBI (concerning a request for records related to the hack of the DCCC, DNC, and RNC systems), and EPIC v.
 ODNI (concerning a request for the full report on “Russian Activities and Intentions in Recent US Elections”).